OPR-group-BNITM/vimop/README.md

 Without manually cloning the repository you can simply run `nextflow run OPR-group-BNITM/vimop` plus options.
 We will stick to the latter now.
 Type `nextflow run OPR-group-BNITM/vimop --set-up-default-db` to install our latest data base release.
+It may take a while, since the database has to be downloaded and it's quite huge.
 Afterwards, run an analysis with `nextflow run OPR-group-BNITM/vimop --fastq /path/to/fastqfiles --out_dir /path/for/your/output`.
 You can get some demo data here: TODO!